 If you are making slow, but steady progress, keep doing what you are doing.
 Slow progress is great!
 If you have stopped seeing a change in the scale for multiple weeks, try making these adjustments to restart your weight loss.

 Do a diet check

 Trying to “eat better” will only get you so far.
-If you are no longer losing weight, it may be time to take a closer look at your diet.
+If you’re not losing weight, it may be time to take a closer look at your diet.
 Use a diet app like MyFitnessPal to track your food intake.
 Record everything you eat and drink.
-And I mean everything.
-Try doing that for a couple weeks.
-You need to do this for a while to really see your average calorie and macronutrient intake.
-Now, use a calorie calculator like this one to see how many calories you should be eating to reach your goals.
-If you are eating more than what that calculator says, you’ve identified a possible roadblock in your weight loss journey.
+Everything.

 Change up your workout routine